Just what is High Nurture/High Structure Parenting and how does it help anxious kids?

 Carefully plan routines, make charts with or for your child, commit to a sleep schedule, and keep life simple.

-If you would enjoy a little more personal note delivered straight to your inbox, sign up here.
+If you would enjoy a little more personal note delivered straight to your inbox, sign up using the link right below this post.
 You can read it in a minute or so.
-I include links to the posts from the week, so it’s an easy way to keep up.